pingcap/ossinsight/web/blog/try-it-yourself/index.md

 <!--truncate-->

-## Create a TiDB Developer Tier cluster (Free)
+## Create a TiDB Cloud Serverless Tier cluster (Free Forever)
-Once you register an account, you can create a free cluster with TiDB Developer Tier.
+Once you register an account, you can create a free cluster with TiDB Cloud Serverless Tier.

 :::info
  A cluster is a database to store data.